A humiliating 6-0 defeat away to Manchester City has ramped up the pressure on the Spurs coach, who is failing to get his team firing this season.

 At the start of the season, the Portuguese found himself fielding questions about a title challenge.
 Now he is talking about being “ashamed” of an “embarrassing” result and a top four finish must feel a million miles away.

-His side have lost two games in a row and failed to score in their last three.
+His side has lost two games in a row and failed to score in its last three.
 So desperate is Villas-Boas for goals that he has called back Emmanuel Adebayor from the cold having privately decided in the summer that the striker’s Spurs career was over.

 When Spurs lost 3-0 at home to West Ham, the reasoning was that the new signings were still being integrated into the squad.

 After the 1-0 loss to Newcastle, Villas-Boas lamented the goalkeeping display of Tim Krul.